 Both methods have vulnerabilities.
 If a drone with on-board storage becomes lost or captured by an unauthorised third party, so too will any information it carries.
 If the drone transmits information through a wireless connection, this connection can be intercepted and used to access or modify the information in transmission.
 Adequate safeguards such as password protection and encryption should be utilised to address these vulnerabilities.

-Other safeguards that should be considered include:
+Other safeguards could include:

 Clear policies and procedures for the operation of an agency's drone program will help ensure that staff are aware of their obligations and understand how information collected by the drone can be handled.
 These policies and procedures should include: